The Best Types of Knives To Have For Your Home Kitchen

 We all know there are plenty of knife manufacturers on the market today, and it seems like there are new brands popping up literally every week claiming that they are the best and the brightest.
 Blah blah blah.

 Mercer Culinary has been primarily a "chef's only" or culinary industry knife company for many years.
-They manufacture a wide array of knives at all different price points from the extremely inexpensive to the luxury high-end Japanese and German style blade types.
-Mercer Culinary isn't about flashy marketing infomercials on TV, but rather Mercer Culinary is focused on producing affordable, high-quality, durable knives, cutlery, and kitchen accessories for both professional chefs and home cooks alike.
+They manufacture a wide array of knives at all different price points from extremely inexpensive to luxury high-end Japanese and German style blade types.
+Mercer Culinary isn't about flashy marketing infomercials on TV, but rather focused on producing affordable, high-quality, durable and long lasting knives, cutlery, and kitchen accessories for both professional chefs and home cooks alike.

 Key Features of Mercer Genesis Knives: